Some conditions share symptoms with dementia. Here is a comparison between dementia, mild cognitive impairment, depression, and delirium:

 • Onset, duration, and course: The onset of dementia is slow and insidious, with a progressive and irreversible deterioration; depressive episodes consist of mood changes that can last from two weeks to years, but are reversible.

-Delirium refers to an abrupt change in the brain that is characterised by a fluctuation in the person’s level of consciousness, psychomotor disturbances, memory impairments, emotional changes, and altered cognition or perception, that occurs over hours or days.
+Delirium refers to an abrupt change in the brain characterised by a fluctuation in the person’s level of consciousness, psychomotor disturbances, memory impairments, emotional changes, and altered cognition or perception, that occurs over hours or days.
 Risk factors include the development of a physical illness, sensory impairments, recent surgeries, and use of drugs or substances (either prescribed or illicit).
 Delirium is usually reversible.

 - SingHealth. (n.d.)
 Mild Cognitive Impairment (MCI): Signs and Symptoms.
 HealthXchange.sg.
 Retrieved on 5 March, 2021, from https://www.healthxchange.sg/seniors/ageing-concerns/mild-cognitive-impairment-signs-symptoms